Special Dietary Needs

 Additionally, various gluten-free items can be found in dining retail locations.
 Please ask a manager if you are trying to locate a specific item or would like to make a recommendation for a specific item to be stocked.

-Vegan CornerEach dining hall has the following vegan items located in either the salad bar and in a dedicated refrigerator:
+Vegan CornerEach dining hall has a variety of vegan options available in either the salad bar or in a dedicated dedicated refrigerator.
+Examples of items you might find in these spaces include:

 - Nutritional yeast